bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 # Overview

-This document gives an overview of long-term vision and scope (the first release) for the development of the HTML5 client for BigBlueButton.
+This document gives an overview of the long-term vision and scope (the first release) for the development of the HTML5 client for BigBlueButton.

 Today, the current BigBlueButton client runs in Flash.
 Flash enjoys a wide range of browsers (FireFox, Chrome, Safari, Edge, IE, etc.) and a wide range of platforms (Windows, Mac OS X, Linux, and Chromebook).
 The BigBlueButton client has over seven years of development with a focus on stability, usability, and features.
 Over that time, the BigBlueButton client has been used by millions of users.
 The BigBlueButton client also leverages web real-time communications (WebRTC), if available in the browser, for sending and receiving high-quliaty audio with very good echo cancellation.

 Over the years, support for the Flash runtime has grown as well.
-Google always bundled the latest version of Flash into Chrome, and, recently, Microsoft now integrates the Flash runtime into IE11 and into their next-generation browser Edge and automatically updates both via Windows Update.
+Google has always bundled the latest version of Flash into Chrome, and, since recently, Microsoft integrates the Flash runtime into IE11 and into their next-generation browser Edge and automatically updates both via Windows Update.

 We always state the goal of the BigBlueButton project is to _provide remote students a high-quality online learning experience_.
-However, Flash does not run on mobile browsers, which means those students with only a mobile device can not participate.
+However, Flash does not run on mobile browsers, which means those students with only a mobile device cannot participate.

 We want the BigBlueButton client to run on all mobile clients.
-With mobile support we could increase the adoption of BigBlueButton (as measured by how many student could use from a mobile device), increase the size of of the BigBlueButton community (as measured by how the number of educational institutions -- higher education, K12, or corporate learning -- that use BigBlueButton within their learning management systems), and increase the number of developers that build unpon the BigBlueButton platform to create new products and services (as measured by design wins).
+With mobile support we could increase the adoption of BigBlueButton (as measured by how many students could use it from a mobile device), increase the size of of the BigBlueButton community (as measured by how the number of educational institutions -- higher education, K12, or corporate learning -- that use BigBlueButton within their learning management systems), and increase the number of developers who build upon the BigBlueButton platform to create new products and services (as measured by design wins).

 In an online classroom there are teachers and students.
 In the BigBlueButton client, these groups of users map into `viewers` and `moderators` respectively.